Story Land: Living Shores Aquarium

+Alterations on the building that had been Heritage New Hampshire started in the fall of 2017.
+In early 2018, it was announced that the facility was being repurposed to house an indoor public aquarium that would operate year-round.
+Living Shores Aquarium opened in late 2019.
+As of early 2025, the aquarium is listed online as being open year-round, operating daily during July and August, and usually four days a week during other months.

 Linderhof Motor Inn

-In the early 1970s, Swiss chalet-themed condos and motels were widely built throughout the Glen area.
+Linderhof Motor Inn began operating in Glen in 1967.
+During this era, Swiss-chalet style condos and motels were widely built throughout the Glen area.
 The largest Linderhof units were built just north of Story Land and were originally owned by couples Larry and Barbara LaReau and Jim and Kathy Sheehan.
 They owned the buildings for nearly 30 years, until they were bought by the Morrell family around 2000 and adopted into Morrell Family Attractions.
 The Morrell-owned Linderhofs consisted of three main buildings: reception and breakfast (the largest building), laundry and amenities (the smallest building), and the guest room building.

-The buildings are now used as lodging for the park's overseas traveling cast members.
+The buildings are now used as lodging for the park's overseas traveling hosts.